FirelyTeam/firely-docs/vonk/deployment/yellowbutton.rst

 Getting the server
 ------------------

 Go to `Simplifier`_ and open the project page of the project that has the profiles that are relevant to you.
-Here we took the US-Core project.
+For our example we took the US-Core project.
 Note that is has to be an *STU3* project.

-On the project page, click the Download button, an in the dropdown menu that appears, click 'US-Core FHIR Server' (the name here will reflect the name of the project).
-It is shown in the image below with the yellow marked menu item.
+On the project page, click the Download button, and in the dropdown menu that appears, click 'US-Core FHIR Server' (the name here will reflect the name of the project).
+It is shown in the image below with the menu item marked in yellow.
 The light blue marking shows you where to check whether this is a FHIR STU3 project.

 .. image:: ../images/yellow_SimplifierDownload.PNG
   :align: left

 When you click the menu item, Simplifier takes you to a page with instructions.
-It also includes a link to this documentation page, since we can host more detailed instructions here in the documentation than on the Simplifier site.
+It also includes a link to this documentation page, since we can host more detailed instructions here than on the Simplifier site.

 .. image:: ../images/yellow_SimplifierInstructions.PNG
   :align: left